New Covid mutation BA.2.86 found in UK as fears grow of surge in cases

 New Covid mutation found in UK as fears grow of surge in cases

+Alert over variant with more mutations than usual comes as infections rising but booster jabs scaled back

-A case of the new Covid variant BA.2.86 has been found in the UK – only the fifth worldwide.
+A new Covid-19 variant being watched carefully by health experts has been found in the UK – only the fifth case of its kind worldwide.

-The World Health Organisation on Thursday said it had classified BA.2.86 as a “variant under monitoring” because of the high number of mutations on its spike protein – more than 30 – compared with other circulating variants.
-This is a relatively swift escalation.
+The World Health Organisation and the UK Health Security Agency (UKHSA) both placed BA.2.86 on their monitoring lists on Thursday because of the high number of mutations it carries.

-The variant is a highly mutated lineage of the virus that causes Covid-19.
+Its discovery has amplified fears of a new wave of Covid in the UK.
+Hospital admissions for coronavirus have risen in the past month, coinciding with the effectiveness of vaccines wearing off and a new variant emerging.

+The strain has more than 30 mutations on its spike protein – more than other circulating variants, which is thought to have prompted the WHO to escalate it swiftly.

-Luke Blagdon Snell, a clinicial research fellow at Kings College London, said the patient at Guy’s and St Thomas’ in London had first shown symptoms five days ago, and had acquired the infection “locally”.
+Luke Blagdon Snell, a clinical research fellow at King’s College London, said a patient at Guy’s and St Thomas’ in the capital had first shown symptoms five days ago, and had acquired the infection “locally”.

 Kristian G Andersen, an immunologist and infectious diseases expert, said the lineage had all the hallmarks of something that could take off, but added: “Our immunity landscape is now complex, so it’s too early to say it will.”